Batch-Man/StrSurr/README.md

 # StrSurr - by Kvc
 ## Description
-This program can Extract the string surrounded by given characters.
+This program extracts the string surrounded by given characters.

 Author: Kvc